Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 // Access fourth cell in the "age" column of dataframe `df`.
 // This expression returns `Int` because variable `age` has `ColumnAccessor<Int>` type.
-// If dataframe `df` has no column "age" or column "age" has type which is incompatible with `Int`,
+// If dataframe `df` has no column "age" or column "age" has a type which is incompatible with `Int`,
-// runtime exception will be thrown. df[age][3] + 5
+//  a runtime exception will be thrown. df[age][3] + 5

-// Access first cell in the "age" column of dataframe `df`. df[0][age] * 2
+// Access the first cell in the "age" column of dataframe `df`. df[0][age] * 2

 // Returns new dataframe sorted by age column (ascending)